19ce074/My_Docs/Azure/app-service_azureblob_azuremysql.md

 6. **Access the Static Website**: Once the static website hosting is enabled and container access is configured, you can access your website using the provided endpoint.
 It will be in the format `https://<storageaccountname>.<blobendpoint>/<containername>`.

+## 4) Create a mysql databse

+To create a MySQL database in Azure using Azure Database for MySQL, follow these steps:

+1. **Sign in to the Azure portal**: Open your web browser and navigate to the Azure portal (portal.azure.com).
+Sign in with your Azure account credentials.

+2. **Create a new Azure Database for MySQL server**: In the Azure portal, select "Create a resource" and search for "Azure Database for MySQL."
+Click on "Azure Database for MySQL" from the results and then select "Create."

+3. **Configure the basic settings**: Provide the necessary details for your MySQL server, such as the subscription, resource group, server name, and region.
+Choose the appropriate pricing tier and compute generation based on your requirements.

+4. **Configure the server admin credentials**: Set the administrator username and password for your MySQL server.
+Make sure to choose a strong password that meets Azure's requirements.

+5. **Configure networking**: Define the connectivity options for your MySQL server.
+You can choose to allow access from specific IP addresses or enable public access.
+Configure the firewall settings to restrict access to only trusted sources.

+6. **Configure additional settings**: Provide a name for your database, select the collation (character set) for your database, and choose the version of MySQL you want to use.
+You can also enable backup retention and configure advanced settings if necessary.

+7. **Review and create**: Review all the settings you've provided, and once you're ready, click on "Create" to deploy your Azure Database for MySQL server and database.

+8. **Access the MySQL database**: Once the deployment is complete, you can access your MySQL database using various tools such as MySQL Workbench, phpMyAdmin, or the MySQL command-line client.
+Use the server name, administrator username, and password you configured in step 4 to establish a connection.

+## 5) Connect backend to the database:
+1. Go to the azure mysql database service that you created.
+2. Fine the blade "connect" under the settings.
+3. Copy the connection details and paste it in your backend env file.
+4. Test the connection of backend by accessing the url to the backend.

+**Important**  If you get this error: Connections using insecure transport are prohibited while --require_secure_transport=ON" in MySQL then reder to [this document](https://learn.microsoft.com/en-gb/azure/mysql/flexible-server/how-to-connect-tls-ssl#disable-ssl-enforcement-on-your-flexible-server)

+## 6) Connect frontend to backend
+In your code of frontend insted of the localhost url paste domain name of the backend that is hosted in app service.

+## 7) Final steps
+Open the url leading to the frontend.
+The website should be working now.